 If you are considering a career in ministry, you are encouraged to take a broad range of courses, especially within the various disciplines of the humanities.
 A major in religion is not usually a prerequisite for admission to a divinity school or seminary.
 Some basic courses in the study of religion, however, may provide helpful background.

-The Chaplain is available to meet with any student considering such a career to discuss her own sense of calling to this vocation and to help her get in touch both with other pre-ministry Converse students as well as people from the community who may be of help in clarifying the appropriate steps toward such a career.
+The Chaplain is available to meet with any student considering such a career to discuss their sense of calling to this vocation and to help them get in touch both with other pre-ministry Converse students, as well as people from the community who may be of help in clarifying the appropriate steps toward such a career.

 At the end of their years at Converse, students considering a career in ministry should have a clearer idea regarding their own sense of “calling to the ministry” as well as practical guidance and information necessary to determine what the next step might be for them.
 To accomplish this, the Chaplain will:

-- Work with The Center for Student Development & Success to insure that there are opportunities for Converse students to meet and talk with other people, but particularly women, who are presently engaged in ministry and to provide religion internships for those who want to explore the possibility of this profession in a more in-depth and structured manner.
+Work with The Center for Student Development & Success to ensure that there are opportunities for Converse students to meet and talk with other people who are presently engaged in ministry and to provide religion-related internships for those who want to explore the possibility of this profession in a more in-depth and structured manner.

-- Arrange for the return to campus of ordained alumnae who will serve as role models for Converse students as they lead campus worship.
+Arrange for the return to campus of ordained alumni who will serve as role models for Converse students as they lead campus worship.